-If your loved one has completed an Advance Directive and appointed a "DPOAH" (Durable Power of Attorney for Healthcare), that person can make decisions for you when you cannot speak for yourself.
+If you have completed an Advance Directive and appointed a "DPOAH" (Durable Power of Attorney for Healthcare), that person can make decisions for you when you cannot speak for yourself.
 This ordinarily includes completing a POLST form, if appropriate.
 A Physician, Nurse Practitioner or Physician Assistant can complete the POLST form based on a DPOAH understanding of a patient's choices.